 A love spoon was simply a wooden spoon decorated with symbols and given to a romantic interest.
 The symbols created the meaning behind each spoon.
 For example, a chain symbolized a wish to be together with that person forever, a heart meant love and a lock meant "I will look after you."

-Celtic symbols often had more than one meaning and held deep emotion for the Celts.
-Today, this tradition has held with those of Celtic descent donning jewelry, tattoos or keeping artwork that represents their heritage and the special meaning each symbol holds for their families.
+Ancient Celtic symbols often had more than one meaning and held deep family significance for the Celts.
+Today, this tradition lives on with those of Celtic descent as they don jewelry, celebrate family ties with tattoos and keep artwork symbolizing their heritage and the special meaning each sign holds for their families.